 However, no matter what stage of business you’re in, the answer to this common question has to be a resounding yes, you do need a blog on your VA site!

-There’s so many reasons why VAs question whether they need a blog on their VA site.
-As mentioned above, Many want to only start a blog, on the proviso it will definitely (and immediately) prove its worth.
+There are so many reasons why VAs question whether they need a blog on their VA site.
+As mentioned above, Many want to only start a blog, on the proviso, it will definitely (and immediately) prove its worth.
 Others shy away from it because they don’t know what to write or how their clients will react to it.
 However, one of the biggest issues VAs have with blogging is the time it takes to create and maintain.

 But as with any business endeavour, blogging will have its upsides and downsides.
 The key is looking at it for what it is - an essential part of your content marketing strategy.
 And as with any other marketing strategy you will use in business, it takes time to see results.